AlejandroV-A/ros2_quadrotor_simulator/docs/requirements/categories/functional.md

 ### REQ-FR-102: Real-time Operation

-**Description:** The simulator must operate in real-time, with the ability to maintain a stable simulation frequency matching the hardware's control loop frequency (1000Hz for LLP, 100Hz for HLP).
+**Description:** The simulator must operate in real-time with high precision, maintaining a stable simulation frequency matching the hardware's control loop frequency (1000Hz for LLP, 100Hz for HLP).
+The system should support pausing, resuming, and running slower than real-time when needed for debugging.

-**Rationale:** Real-time operation is essential for the simulator to be used as a drop-in replacement for the real hardware.
+**Rationale:** Real-time operation is essential for the simulator to be used as a drop-in replacement for the real hardware, with debugging capabilities for development.

 **Verification Method:** Test - Measure execution timing and jitter under various loads.